 Lumber Is Up 5% This Spring — What Does It Mean for Your GTA Reno Budget?

 Spring 2026 is shaping up to be an expensive season to build.
 Framing lumber prices jumped roughly 5% in Q2 after two straight quarters of softening, and tariff uncertainty on steel, HVAC components, and engineered wood is keeping contractors and suppliers from committing to locked-in quotes.
-If you’ve been sitting on a reno project waiting for prices to settle, this post is for you.
+If you have been sitting on a reno project waiting for prices to settle, this post is for you.

 What the numbers actually look like

 Framing lumber is currently trading around $916 per MBF (thousand board feet) — up from where it sat at the start of the year.
-That’s not catastrophic, but on a mid-size addition or a deck build, it adds up fast.
+That is not catastrophic, but on a mid-size addition or a deck build, it adds up fast.
 A 400 sq/ft deck framed with treated lumber can see a $800–$1,500 swing on materials alone between a February quote and a May quote.

 A few practical notes from 50+ years of watching these cycles: